 Why is aggressive driving dangerous?

 Aggressive driving endangers all motorists on the road and surrounding pedestrians.
-Erratic, fast and illegal actions can all increase the risk of a serious motor vehicle accidents.
+Erratic, fast, and illegal actions can all increase the risk of serious motor vehicle accidents.
 In fact, one report indicates that 66 percent of all traffic fatalities stem from aggressive driving practices.

 How can you prevent aggressive driving?